ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 {
-    "title": "How to determine the system architecture ?", "date": "2018-02-01"
+    "title": "How to determine the system architecture?", "date": "2018-02-01"
 }